microsoft/azureconfidentialledger-app-samples/insurance-app/README.md

 Note: This sample provides ssh access to the container for debugging and exploration.
 Production use should remove this and in the `arm-template.json` directly run the python processor.

-### Testing the sample against a local TPAL
+### Testing the sample

-- In `<repository-root>/insurance-app/acl-app`
-- If using a local TPAL set it up
-  - `python scripts/setup-tpal.py --tpal-tests-directory <tpal>/tests/ --sandbox-common <tpal>/build/workspace/sandbox_common/ --setup --add-roles`
-  - This sets up the relevant roles and stops with a prompt for a user's policy statement and then their incident that they wish to claim against.
-  - This requires that the relevant packages have been installed: `pip install -r <tpal>/tests/requirements.text`
-- And upload bundle
-  - `npm run build && python scripts/upload_bundle.py --tpal-tests-directory <tpal>/tests --sandbox-common <tpal>/build/workspace/sandbox_common/ --bundle dist/bundle.json`
 - In two terminal sessions, start the client and the server
   - C-ACI start processor
     - `ssh -R 8000:localhost:8000 root@<container-ip> -- python3 /src/acl-processor.py --acl-url localhost:8000 --uds-sock /mnt/uds/sock --prime-phi`
   - ACL-APP process claim
-    - Source a venv, and install `scripts/requirements.txt`
+    - In `<repository-root>/insurance-app/acl-app`
+    - Ensure the python dependencies are installed `pip install -r scripts/requirements.txt`
+      - You may have to source or set up a python venv
-    - `python scripts/c-aci-test.py --admin-cert <admin-cert> --admin-key <admin-key> --valid-processor-policy <processor-policy> --valid-processor-measurement <processor-measurement>`
+    - `python scripts/c-aci-test.py --bundle dist/bundle.json --admin-cert <admin-cert> --admin-key <admin-key> --valid-processor-policy <policy> --valid-processor-measurement <measurement> --acl-url <acl-url>`
-    - For a local tpal install, the admin identity is `user0` in the `sandbox_common`.
     - The policy is the last output line from the previous run of `az confcom acipolicygen`, but converted from hex to base64
     - The measurement comes from C-ACI